pyrealm

 Using pyrealm

-The pyrealm package requires Python 3 and the currently supported Python versions are:
+The pyrealm package requires Python 3.11 or greater and we currently test all

-PyPi and also generate DOIs for each release via
+available via PyPi and also generate DOIs for each

 pip install pyrealm